Michał Kleofas Ogiński: Early life

-Ogiński was born in Guzów in Mazovia (west of Warsaw) in the Kingdom of Poland.
+It is claimed by some sources that Ogiński was born in Guzów in Mazovia (west of Warsaw) in the Kingdom of Poland.
+Nevertheless, in 2025 Lithuanian researchers found records in metrics of the Salantai Church of the Assumption where it is stated that Ogiński was born in the surroundings of Salantai (present-day Kretinga District Municipality of Lithuania) and was baptized in the Salantai Church of the Assumption.
 His father, Andrzej, was a Polish-Lithuanian nobleman from the Ogiński family and Trakai governor of the Grand Duchy of Lithuania.
-Hence, some sources indicate that Michał Oginski was Lithuanian.
+Hence, some sources indicate that Michał Ogiński was Lithuanian.
 His mother, Paulina Szembek (1740–1797), was the daughter of Polish magnate, Marek Szembek, whose ancestors were Austrian, and Jadwiga Rudnicka, who was of Lithuanian descent.
 His first introduction to music arose during a visit to relatives at Słonim where Michał Kazimierz Ogiński had a contemporary European theatre that hosted opera and ballet productions.

 Michał Kleofas received an Enlightenment gentleman's education.
-He studied music with Józef Kozłowski and took violin lessons from Giovanni Battista Viotti and Pierre Baillot.
+He studied music with Józef Kozłowski and took violin lessons from Giovanni Battista Viotti, Pierre Baillot, and Ivan Mane Jarnović.
+Since his father's diplomatic mission to Vienna in 1772, the prince's tutor was Jean Rolay, later tutor to Emperor Leopold II.
+Michał Kleofas learned French, German and Latin.
+Years later, Ogiński erected a monument to his tutor at the palace in Zaliessie as a token of his gratitude.

+Michał Kleofas had an older sister, Józefa, and half-brothers, his mother's sons from previous marriages: Feliks Łubieński and Antoni Protazy Potocki.

 Career

 Aged only 20, Ogiński was chosen as an envoy of the Polish–Lithuanian Commonwealth.
 He served as an adviser to King Stanisław August Poniatowski and supported him during the Great Sejm of 1788–1792.